paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-016-vocational-rehabilitation-and-other-rehabilitation-services.md

 ## § 716.
 Program of grants
 **(a) In general**

-(1) **Authority for grants** — Subject to subsections (b) and (c) of this section, the Commissioner may make grants to States for the purpose of providing the services described in subsection (d) of this section to older individuals who are blind.
+(1) **Authority for grants** — Subject to subsections (b) and (c), the Commissioner may make grants to States for the purpose of providing the services described in subsection (d) to older individuals who are blind.

 (2) **Designated State agency** — The Commissioner may not make a grant under this subsection unless the State involved agrees that the grant will be administered solely by the agency described in [section 721(a)(2)(A)(i) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section721/a/2/A/i&num=0&edition=prelim).

-**(b) Contingent competitive grants** Beginning with fiscal year 1993, in the case of any fiscal year for which the amount appropriated under section 796l of this title is less than $13,000,000, grants made under subsection (a) of this section shall be—
+**(b) Contingent competitive grants** Beginning with fiscal year 1993, in the case of any fiscal year for which the amount appropriated under section 796l of this title is less than $13,000,000, grants made under subsection (a) shall be—

 (1) discretionary grants made on a competitive basis to States; or